 Your choice of packaging is an extension of your product and customer service.
 Besides timely delivery, you will need to consider the fragility, size and weight of your products.
 There are numerous types of box sizes, packing materials, padded mailers and labels that may be suitable for your business.
 Many companies choose the option of carrying a handful of standard packaging sizes to streamline and simplify costs for both themselves and their customers.

 Deciding on supplies and packing materials is only half the job.
 The remaining shipping decisions focus on the actual transit of your products.
 Here again, many variables affect transportation, including the size and weight of the package, tracking and insurance.
-Some good sites to check out when starting to consider transit times and options include:

 Test the buying process